geomapfish/geomapfish_website/content/pages/4_roadmap.md

 15. KML styling (import & export)
 16. Be able to use desktop on a tablet
 17. Geolocation on desktop interface
-18. WMS getFeatureInfo on non WFS servers
+18. WMS GetFeatureInfo on non WFS servers
 19. Security - No cached credentials
 20. Security - Configurable account lockout
 21. Security - Secure password storage